External Thermal Therapy (Hyperthermia)

-External thermal therapy is just one of the thermal oncology treatments available at UMGCC.
+External thermal therapy is just one of the thermal oncology treatments available at UMGCCC.
 Other types of thermal treatments for cancer include hyperthermic interperitoneal chemotherapy, or HIPEC, which uses heated chemotherapy in combination with surgery to treat cancers that have spread to the lining of the abdomen, and radiofrequency thermal ablation, used for the treatment of liver tumors.

 Zeljko Vujaskovic, MD, PhD, professor of Radiation Oncology, is an internationally recognized leader in the field of hyperthermia cancer treatment and has served as president of the Society for Thermal Medicine.

-“As part of our developing Thermal Oncology Program at the Greenebaum Cancer Center, we can offer patients non-toxic treatment with external thermal therapy that will further improve their odds in beating cancer,” he says.
+“As part of our developing Thermal Oncology Program at the Greenebaum Comprehensive Cancer Center, we can offer patients non-toxic treatment with external thermal therapy that will further improve their odds in beating cancer,” he says.

 To learn more about external thermal therapy, contact the Department of Radiation Oncology at 410-328-6080.